Become a TUR Planner, Certification Course

 - Identify and prioritize opportunities to reduce toxic chemical use

-- Perform technical and economic evaluations of TUR options
+- Perform technical and economic feasibility assessments of TUR options

 - Take the TUR Planner Certification exam given by MassDEP

 The course is structured in a blended online/live classroom format.
-You will receive access to the course website where you'll be able to listen to lectures, take online quizzes, and complete homework assignments on your own schedule and pace.
-This online portion of the course, which will take approximately 20 to 24 hours to complete, must be completed prior to the live classroom sessions that follow.
-The course instructor is available during this period to advise students via telephone or email.
+You will receive access to the course website where you can listen to lectures, participate in monitored, asynchronous discussions, take online quizzes, and complete homework assignments on your own schedule and pace.
+The online portion of the course typically demands 20 to 24 hours to complete and must be completed prior to the live classroom sessions that follow.

-Four live classroom sessions will follow.
-Students will be grouped into small teams for workshop exercises and group discussions.
+Four live classroom sessions, featuring experienced TUR Planners sharing their best practices, follow the online portion of the course.
+Students are grouped into small teams for workshop exercises and group discussions.
 Each team will work together on preparing a Toxics Use Reduction Plan using a case study based on a real Massachusetts company and present their results in the final class session.
+Course attendees can anticipate an additional 5 to 15 hours of small group work in addition to the scheduled classroom sessions.

 The cost for the online portion only is $500.
-Already certified TUR Planners can earn credits for using the online portion of this course as a refresher.
+Already certified Limited Practice TUR Planners can earn credits for using the online portion of this course as a refresher.
+(This option is not available for General Practice Planners.)
 Taking the online portion only does not qualify you to take the certification exam.

 What to Expect